UnitedHealthcare CEO shot and killed in targeted attack

 Brian Thompson, 50, was walking in Midtown Manhattan toward the New York Hilton Hotel, where he was expected to attend his company’s annual investor conference.
 The suit-and-tie affair was to be held at the hotel’s ballroom Wednesday morning.

-A lone gunman, who police said was likely waiting for Thompson for approximately 10 minutes, opened fire when Thompson was roughly 20 feet away, striking him multiple times in the chest.
+A lone gunman, who police said was likely waiting for Thompson for approximately 10 minutes, opened fire when Thompson was roughly 20 feet away, striking him multiple times in the back and chest.
 According to investigators, the masked shooter fled down an alley, jumped on a parked bicycle and fled the scene.

 The incident happened at West 53rd Street and 6th Avenue in Manhattan.